masa-finance/masa-oracle/DOCKER.md

 ## Funding the Node (in order to Stake)

-Find the public key of your node in the logs: the logs:
+### Step 1: Find the public key of your node in the logs:
+the logs:

 ```bash
 docker-compose logs -f masa-node
 ```

-Send 1000 MASA and .01 sepoliaETH to the node's public key / wallet address.
+### Step 2: Get some test (sepolia) ETH and test MASA for your node:

+You can obtain sepolia ETH from a faucet such as:

+Like so:

+You can obtain test (sepolia) MASA from our faucet:

+Like so:

 When the transactions have settled, you can stake